-He holds a PhD in natural resources management from Department of Systems Ecology at Stockholm University.
-His thesis dealt with biological diversity, ecosystem services and resilience of the tropical coastal zone, with a special emphasis on coral reefs.
+Moberg holds a PhD in natural resources management from the Department of Systems Ecology at Stockholm University, with emphasis on coral reef ecology.
+Today his research deals with biological diversity, ecosystem services and resilience of social-ecological systems, including the influence of emerging technologies and algorithms on large-scale environmental change.
+Read his Google Scholar profile here

-Moberg is also the Director of Albaeco, an independent organisation communicating the latest in sustainability science with a focus on nature's importance to society and its economy.
+Having a strong engagement in bringing the science outside academia for the benefit of society, Moberg co-founded Albaeco in 1998, while working on his PhD.
+Today he is the co-director of the independent organisation communicating the latest in sustainability science with a focus on nature's importance to society and its economy.
 Albaeco and Stockholm Resilience Centre collaborate closely on communications.

-Fredrik has studied science communications at university level and has more than 15 years experience in popular science communication including lectures, reports, book chapters, newsletters, web pages, newspaper articles and radio spots.
+Moberg has more than 20 years experience in popular science communication including lectures, reports, book chapters, newsletters, websites, newspaper articles and radio spots.

 Research news | 2016-11-02